Blackheath Primary School – Risk Assessment Form

 Only one member of a family to drop off children (unless families have no alternative than to bring siblings).

-Staff encouraged to leave site by 4.00pm in order for thorough cleaning to take place daily.
+Staff encouraged to leave site by 4.00pm in order for thorough cleaning to take place daily unless there is a specific directive e.g. staff meeting.

-Staff asked to maintain 2M distance when receiving and dismissing pupils.
+Staff asked to maintain 1M + distance when receiving and dismissing pupils.
 Cones/floor markings will be used to support parents and staff for distancing upon handovers.
 If a child is unwilling to leave a parent the staff will be unable to assist.
 Parents may wish to calm the child and attempt re-entry through school office.
-Again unaided by our staff.
+Again unaided by staff.

-Parental queries will be dealt with over the phone or via email.
+Parental queries will be dealt with over the phone or via email where possible.
 Not at the beginning and end of the school day.

-Children Year 1 – Year 6 to work on individual tables 2M’s apart.
-Children to use the same table each day.
+Children Year 1 – Year 6 to work on tables facing the front of the class.
+Children to use the same table each day where possible.

-EYFS to sit on spots on the carpet 2Ms apart.
+EYFS to sit on spots on the carpet.

 A one-way system to be introduced in all classrooms and in corridors